 Less than two hours later, the witness again called police to report that the car, a Ford Focus, and several occupants had returned to the block. … Continue reading »

 Berkeley Police arrested two suspects at around 1:30 p.m Tuesday in relation to a burglary on Grant Street between Rose and Vine in North Berkeley.

-Kai Williams, 18, of Berkeley was charged with burglary and Khadijah Bell, 19, of Oakland was charged with burglary and resisting arrest, according to acting BPD spokesperson Stephanie Polizziani.
+Kai Williams, 18, of Berkeley was charged with burglary and Khadijah Bell, 19, of Oakland was charged with burglary and resisting arrest, according to acting Berkeley Police spokeswoman Officer Stephanie Polizziani.

 Police saw steep increases in burglaries and pedestrian robberies in the first half of 2013, according to the mid-year crime report produced by the Berkeley Police Department, though serious crime reports overall were essentially flat when compared to last year.

 The mid-year crime report is scheduled to come before the Berkeley City Council in a special session at 5:30 p.m.
 Tuesday, Sept.
 17, in the council chambers at 2134 Martin Luther King Jr. Way.

 Police said pedestrian robberies are up 35% over the same period last year.
 Burglaries are up 11%.
 But overall serious crimes — which include homicide, rape, robbery, aggravated assault, burglary, larceny, auto theft and arson — increased just 0.4%, from 2,927 to 2,940. … Continue reading »

 One man was arrested and two others remain at-large after they were confronted while trying to break into a home south of campus over the weekend, police said.

 Officer Jennifer Coats, police spokeswoman, said the trio was confronted by several people at 12:15 a.m.
 Saturday in the 2300 block of Warring Street, near Bancroft Way.